 It shouldn’t come as much of a surprise that ice hockey earns a spot on this list of popular sports in Canada since it’s often considered to be one of the country’s most beloved sporting activities.
-In fact, ice hockey is so in demand here that it also attracts fans to place bets on many best sports betting sites Canada has.
 The NHL is established in both Canada and the US – and has many fans across the globe, with over 300,000 viewers watching the sport on NBC between 2018 to 2019.

 In 1859, lacrosse was declared a national game of Canada.
 Today, it’s played by thousands of individuals across the country.
 There are two professional Lacrosse leagues here.
 The National Lacrosse League (for the box variation of lacrosse) and Major League Lacrosse (for field lacrosse).One notable achievement was when Canada beat the US’s 28-year streak in the finals of the 2006 World Lacrosse Championships.